Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes – National Income Accounting

 • Macro Economics: Macroeconomics is the study of aggregate economic variables of an economy.

-Example: Durable goods car, television, radio etc.
+Example: Durable goods like cars, television, radio etc.

 Semi-durable goods such as crockery etc.